Get exclusive member benefits & effect social change. Join Today

-If you have an abscess that hasn’t ruptured, you may receive antibiotics first.
-Your doctor will then drain your abscess using a tube placed through your skin.
+If you have an abscess that hasn’t ruptured, your doctor may first administer antibiotics.
+Your doctor will then drain the abscess using a tube placed through your skin.
 After you’ve received treatment for the infection, you’ll undergo surgery to remove your appendix.

 If you have a ruptured abscess or appendix, surgery may be necessary right away.
 Surgery to remove the appendix is known as an appendectomy.